 I’m Lieutenant Colonel Domingos Robinson – an Army officer and conductor.
 I have a B.S. in Music Education from Hartwick College and a Masters in Conducting from the New England Conservatory of Music.
 A funny thing happened on the way to being a college band director: I found out that the military has bands.
 After inquiring about an ad in a professional journal, I was in Washington, DC auditioning for a job I didn’t know existed just a couple of weeks earlier.
 Before I knew it, I was standing in the Boston MEPS (Military Entrance Processing Station), swearing to protect and defend the Constitution of the United States.

-Over 19 years later and here I am, currently serving as Commander and Conductor of the Eighth Army Band in The Republic of Korea.
+Over 19 years later and here I am, currently serving as Deputy Commander of The U.S. Army Field Band.

 I have had quite an interesting career so far.
 I’ve had the opportunity to conduct world premieres by great composers; entertain Soldiers and citizens across the United States; be a part of some of our Nation’s most important and solemn occasions; and work with some of the finest musicians in the country.
 I chose the title “To the Color” for this blog after the bugle call often heard following “Retreat” on military posts as the National Color is lowered for the day.
 I write mainly about being a military musician but I’ll also write about whatever I’m thinking about that I think at least one other person might find interesting.
 Thanks for stopping by.